Coinflect/coinflectjs/README.md

 Now that we have a signed transaction ready to send to the network, let's issue it!

-Using the CoinflectJS X-Chain API, we going to call the `issueTx` function.
+Using the Coinflect X-Chain API, we going to call the `issueTx` function.
 This function can take either the Tx class returned in the previous step, a CB58 representation of the transaction, or a raw Buffer class with the data for the transaction.
 Examples of each are below:

 ```js
 // using the Tx class